KNIME logo

 Categorical variable

-A categorical variable is a variable that can take on only specific, distinct values representing different groups or categories, which are mutually exclusive and exhaustive.
+A categorical variable is one that can take on a limited set of distinct values, each representing a different group or category.
+These values are mutually exclusive and collectively exhaustive.

 Chi-square test

-The chi-square test is a statistical test used to determine the association between categorical variables.
+The chi-square test is a statistical method used to determine whether there is a significant association between observed and expected frequencies in categorical data, commonly applied to test model goodness-of-fit or variable independence.

 Classification